 Regular feedback is also provided, so you can understand your own development throughout the course.

-A 2:1 honours degree or equivalent in mechanical engineering or a related subject.
+Minimum 2:1 undergraduate honours degree in mechanical engineering or a related subject.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 If you have any questions about entry requirements, please contact the department.

 You can apply now using our Postgraduate Online Application Form.
 It's a quick and easy process.

 Any supervisors and research areas listed are indicative and may change before the start of the course.

 Recognition of professional qualifications: from 1 January 2021, in order to have any UK professional qualifications recognised for work in an EU country across a number of regulated and other professions you need to apply to the host country for recognition.
 Read information from the UK government and the EU Regulated Professions Database.